-So if you’re looking at becoming a naturopathic doctor and going to one of the accredited schools, please read on.
-You need to learn about the things those glossy school sites won’t tell you.
+So if you’re looking at becoming a naturopathic doctor and going to one of the accredited schools, please read on to learn what you need to know to make an informed decision.

 1-15-2020: Updated to add source for “long-term only about 20% of NDs appear to stay in practice”.